m-chandler/factorio-spot-pricing/readme.md

 ## Prerequisites

-1. A basic understanding of Amazon Web Services, specifically CloudFormation.
+1. A basic understanding of Amazon Web Services.
 2. An AWS Account.
 3. Basic knowledge of Linux administration (no more than what would be required to just use the `factoriotools/factorio` Docker image).